richardschoen/iforgit/pdmoptions.md

 Command: ```IFORGIT/SRCGITCMD SRCFILE(&L/&F) SRCMBR(&N) IFSREPODIR(*LIBREPODTAARA) SRCHASH(*MOSTRECENT) SRCOPTION(*SHOW) DSPSTDOUT(*YES)```

+## Option GV - Work With Git Versions for Source Member
+Interactively list all versions of a selected source member in a 5250 application.
+Display the commit comments, dates and long and short 8 character version hash.
+The version hash is essentially the version number in a unique character format.

+From the version list screen, the user can View the version, Browse the version or Restore the version to library: ```IFORGITTMP/USERID```
+Then they can Work with temporary restored source members in ```IFORGITTMP/USERID```.

+Command: ```IFORGIT/SRCGITVER SRCFILE(&L/&F) SRCMBR(&N) IFSREPODIR(*LIBREPODTAARA)```

 # Simple Source Management Commands

 ## Option CA - Simple source management source member archive snapshot